After Auschwitz cover art

 About this listen

-Eva was arrested by the Nazis on her 15 birthday and sent to Auschwitz.
-Her survival depended on endless strokes of luck, her own determination and the love and protection of her mother, Fritzi, who was deported with her.
+Eva was arrested by the Nazis on her fifteenth birthday and sent to Auschwitz.
+Yet she was one of the lucky few who survived, thanks to luck, determination and the love and protection of her mother Fritzi, who was deported with her.

 When Auschwitz was liberated, Eva and Fritzi began the long journey home.
 They searched desperately for Eva's father and brother, from whom they had been separated.
-The news came some months later.
-Tragically, both men had been killed.
+The news came some months later: both men had not been so lucky, and, tragically, they had been killed.

-Before the war, in Amsterdam, Eva had become friendly with a young girl called Anne Frank.
-Though their fates were very different, Eva's life was set to be entwined with her friend's for ever more, after her mother, Fritzi, married Anne's father, Otto Frank, in 1953.
+But before the war, in Amsterdam, Eva had become friendly with a young girl called Anne Frank.
+Though their fates were very different, Eva's life was set to be entwined with her friend's for ever more, after her mother Fritzi married Anne's father Otto Frank in 1953.

 20th Century Historical Military Modern Politicians Politics & Activism Wars & Conflicts World War II